 - head pain from certain neck movements or positions

 - blurred vision

-Cervicogenic headaches result from structural problems in the neck and are often due to problems with vertebrae at the top of the spine, called the cervical vertebrae, and specifically the C2-3 vertebra.
+Cervicogenic headaches result from structural problems in the neck and are often due to problems with vertebrae at the top of the spine, called the cervical vertebrae.
+The

 Some medical conditions that can cause cervicogenic headaches include:

 Cervicogenic headaches can be difficult to diagnose, and doctors will typically focus on excluding other causes of primary headaches and migraine.

 After assessing a person’s symptoms and medical history, doctors may order tests to confirm a cervicogenic headache.